sewerininc/ProgNNum/exam/README.md

 Self-Rating: 9

-With this self-rated 9 and the total of 67 homework points I have the score: 7.39
+With this self-rated 9 and the total of 70 homework points I have the score of 7.6

 ### Description, Thoughts